Chiff.com

 As a major golf event that occurs every two years, "The World Cup of Golf" pits Team USA against Team Europe in a heady mix of national pride and professional sportsmanship.

-In 2023, it's Team Europe's turn to host the international tournament which means Team USA will have some catching up to do at the Rome venue, which is already familiar to a majority of European players.
-Can the Europeans parlay their advantage and regain the Ryder Cup trophy it lost to Team USA in 2021?
+In 2025, it's Team America's turn to host the international tournament which means Team Europe will have some catching up to do at the New York venue, which is already familiar to a majority of American players.
+Can the American team their advantage and regain the Ryder Cup trophy it lost to Team USA in 2023?

 Stay tuned.